martynakr/events-calendar/README.md

 ## Next steps

+-   Update the login page, so it contains some info about the app, login form and a link that redirects users without an account to the register page
 -   Replacing the form validation for creating an event with zod
 -   Reviewing the amount of contexts used in the project
 -   Adding e2e Playwright tests